blacklightpy/vaultofknowledge/Gamut.md

-They are subsets of a [[colour space]] which can be accurately represented in a situation or in an output device.
+They are subsets or range of a [[colour space]] which can be accurately represented in a situation or in an output device.